quietboil/include-sql/docs/index.md

 * The following `(&str)` and `(usize)` are Rust parameter types as declared in the SQL.

 > **Note** that types are passed as parenthesized types.
 This is done to allow `impl_sql` match them as token trees.
-If a parameter type is not defined in SQL, `_` will be used in its place (this `_` drives the need to match parameter types as token trees) for which `impl_sql` is expected to generate an appropriate generic type.
+If a parameter type is not defined in the SQL, `_` will be used in its place (this `_` drives the need to match parameter types as token trees) for which `impl_sql` is expected to generate an appropriate generic type.

 * `$` is a helper token that could be used to generate repetitions if generated artifacts are macros.